MUTHUSELVANV/Logistic-Regression/README.md

 # Logistic-Regression
-Generally, the Supervised Learning Algorithm used for predicting class is Logistic Regression.
-Here, we have 2 features 'x1' & 'x2' and a target variable with 3 classes - 'Approved', 'Onhold' and 'Reject'.
+Logistic Regression is a commonly used supervised learning algorithm for classifying data.
+In this scenario, we have two features, 'x1' and 'x2', and a target variable with three classes: 'Approved', 'Onhold', and 'Reject'.
+The data was randomly generated and then split into training and testing sets.
+We also performed feature scaling to ensure consistent measurement scales.

- Initially, data has been randomly created, then splitted and scaled the data for performing logistic regression.
-Later, performed logistic regression with input as training dataset.
-Once, done with the training, we evaluate the model with the testing data to calculate evaluation metrics like accuracy score & recall score(f1 score)
+Next, we applied logistic regression on the training dataset to train the model.
+After training, we evaluated the model's performance using the testing data and calculated evaluation metrics such as accuracy score and recall score (f1 score).

-Atlast, we Visualize the data to understand the working of model visually.
+Finally, we visualized the data to gain a better understanding of how the model works and how the different classes are separated.